qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_reports.rst

 |

-Currently there are two options: :guilabel:`Add Static Layout Section` and a :guilabel:`Field Group Section`.
+There are two options: :guilabel:`Add Static Layout Section` and a :guilabel:`Field Group Section`.
 The :guilabel:`Add Static Layout Section` is a single, static body layout.
-This can be used to embed static layouts mid way through a report.
-By other hand, a :guilabel:`Field Group Section` repeats its body layout for every feature in a layer.
+This can be used to embed static layouts mid-way through a report.
+Alternatively, a :guilabel:`Field Group Section` repeats its body layout for every feature in a layer.
 The features are sorted by the selected grouping feature (with an option for ascending/descending sort).
 If a field group section has child sections (e.g. another field group section with a